Remineralizing Tooth Powder Recipe

 Can I omit the baking soda?

-Incorporating this remineralizing tooth powder into your daily oral care routine is a simple yet effective way to support your dental health naturally.
+Incorporating a diy remineralizing tooth powder into your daily oral care routine is a simple yet effective way to support your dental health naturally.

-By using ingredients known for their ability to strengthen enamel and promote overall gum health, you can feel confident in taking a more holistic approach to oral hygiene.
+By using ingredients known for strengthening enamel and promoting overall gum health, you can feel confident in taking a more holistic approach to oral hygiene.

 I hope you will love this DIY tooth powder recipe as much as I do!
-If I missed something, feel free to leave your questions in the comment section below. π
+If you try this tooth powder, let me know how it works for you. 💚

 I have a jar of Aztec secret bentonite clay.
 Can I use that in the recipe